1kc/razer-macos/README.md

 Q: Selecting a colour setting has no effect on my keyboard

-A: It is possible that the wrong on-board keyboard profile has been selected.
+A: It is possible that a wrong on-board keyboard profile has been selected.
 Change to a different profile and try again.

 ## TODO